developer239/nest-vite-fullstack-microservices-poc/README.md

 # Nest Vite Fullstack Microservices PoC

-This repository is structured as a monorepo containing multiple NestJS microservices and will include frontend applications in the future.
-It utilizes Turborepo for managing builds and TypeORM for database interactions.
+This repository is structured as a monorepo containing multiple NestJS microservices and Vite web application.
+It utilizes Turborepo for managing builds and TypeORM for database interactions and bunch of other cool stuff.

 ## TODO

-- [ ] CI
+- [ ] GitHub Actions
-- [ ] CD
+- [ ] CD (GCP + Terraform)
+- [ ] Create docker-compose for local development (currently only databases and message broker are included)
-- [ ] TODOs in code and infinite number of small issues that I did not have time to fix
+- [ ] TODOs in code (and infinite number of small issues that I did not have time to fix)

 ## Apps